 Dysentery prevention is practicing good hygiene.
 Simple ways to prevent Dysentery include:

 - Wash your hands carefully after coming in contact with potentially infected surfaces of people.

-- Do not forget to wash your hands after handling foods, using toilets, and before you touch any surfaces.
+- Do not forget to wash your hands after handling food, using toilets, and before you touch any surfaces.

-- Always use separate towels to prevent the infection.
+- Always use separate towels to prevent infection.

-- Try to eat hot two hours within in preparation.
+- Try to eat hot for two hours in preparation.

-- Cook all your vegetable properly, cook it to 40celsius to 600 Avoid keeping raw food items and cooked food together at the same lace to avoid contamination.
+- Cook all your vegetables properly, cook them to 40celsius to 600.
+Avoid keeping raw food items and cooked food together in the same place to avoid contamination.

-- Wash all your clothes that come in contact with yours.
+- Wash all the clothes that come in contact with yours.
 Prefer washing your clothes in warm water.